coinswapapp/CoinSwap-Contracts/README.md

 # CoinSwap Contracts

-**We are a very small academic team with very limited resources/budgets.
-Donations of ETH/BNB/HT and other tokens are strongly recommended so that we can use these tokens as gas for creating pairs (deploying contracts) on these chains.
-Our address for all compatible chains
-(ETH/BNB/HT etc): 0x03ae62FD5e08Fa57682a73d2fB1259525cd7b324**

 This is a prototype implementation of DEX for Ethereum using Solidity.
 The technique is based on Dr. Wang's paper:
 [Automated Market Makers for Decentralized Finance (DeFi)](https://arxiv.org/pdf/2009.01676.pdf)